-Beginning tax year 2007, in most towns/cities, if you wish to apply for any of the tax relief mentioned above, except an abatement or tax deferral, you must have filed a permanent application with the assessors or selectmen of your town/city by April 15 preceding the setting of the tax rate.
-For example, you must file an application for an elderly tax exemption concerning your taxes for this current year by April 15 of this year.
+If you wish to apply for any of the tax relief mentioned above, except an abatement or tax deferral, you must have filed a permanent application with the assessors or selectmen of your town/city by April 15 preceding the setting of the tax rate.
+For example, you must file an application for an elderly tax exemption for the current year by April 15.
+Use form PA-29 "Permanent Application for Property Tax Credits and Exemptions."
 The town/city will have until July 1 prior to the date of the final tax bill (usually sent in Nov. or Dec.) to make decisions on credits and exemptions.